-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (CONTINUED) (in thousands of Azerbaijani Manats)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 (CONTINUED) (in thousands of Azerbaijani Manats)

-These consolidated financial statements have been prepared on the historical cost basis except for revaluation of aircraft and related overhauls that are measured at revalued amounts at the end of each reporting period as explained in the accounting policies below.
+These consolidated financial statements have been prepared on the historical cost basis except for revaluation of aircraft, related overhauls and engines that are measured at revalued amounts at the end of each reporting period as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.